 - Get your financial documents in order – be prepared to present at least two years’ worth of tax documents.
 This can take anywhere from a couple of hours to several days to gather, so this is something you can get done well ahead of time.

-- Ask your preferred lender for more information – the preapproval process can be a little complex, so don’t be afraid to ask for more information and counsel.
+- Ask a lender for more information – the preapproval process can be a little complex, so don’t be afraid to ask for more information and counsel.
 Feel free to reach out to us if you have questions!

 Finding the Perfect New Home for You

-If you’re looking for a new home in the Northwest, not only do we have brand new homes for sale in Washington, Oregon, and Idaho, but we work with a preferred lender that can help you out.
-Contact us today to learn how we can help get you into your dream home.
+If you’re looking for a new home in the Northwest, contact us today to learn how we can help get you into your dream home.